Software Development Life Cycle SDLC Businesstories

 7 Phases of Software Development Life Cycle (SDLC)

-Feasibility study is going to assess the project plan or method.
-This is done by using various techniques like analyzing technical, economic, legal, operational, schedule, Market and time feasibility factors.
-It is conducted mostly by Business Analysist, Project Manager, Architects, Accountants, Legal Teams and Marketing Analyst based on the factors.
+A feasibility study is going to assess the project plan or method.
+This is done by using various techniques like analyzing technical, economic, legal, operational, scheduling, and time feasibility factors.
+It is conducted mostly by Business Analysts, Project Managers, Architects, Accountants, Legal Teams, and Marketing Analysts based on the factors.

-The Feasibility study is going to specify whether to continue, modify or abandon the project.
+The Feasibility study specifies whether to continue, modify, or abandon the project.

 Documents prepared include: